Rightpoint/RZImport/README.md

 Tired of dealing with dozens and dozens of string keys?

-RZAutoImport is here to help!
+RZImport is here to help!

-RZAutoImport is a category on `NSObject` and an accompanying optional protocol for creating and updating model objects in your iOS applications.
+RZImport is a category on `NSObject` and an accompanying optional protocol for creating and updating model objects in your iOS applications.
 It's particularly useful for importing objects from deserialized JSON HTTP responses in REST API's, but it works with any `NSDictionary` or array of dictionaries that you need to convert to native model objects.

 #### Convenient

 Property names are inferred from similarly named string keys in an `NSDictionary` and performs automatic type-conversion whenever possible.
-No need to reference string constants all over the place, just name your properties in a similar way to the keys in the dictionary and let RZAutoImport handle it for you.
+No need to reference string constants all over the place, just name your properties in a similar way to the keys in the dictionary and let RZImport handle it for you.

-RZAutoImport automatically performs case-insensitive matches between property names and key names, ignoring underscores.
+RZImport automatically performs case-insensitive matches between property names and key names, ignoring underscores.
 For example, all of the following keys will map to a property named `firstName`:

 - `firstName`
 - `FirstName`